 - No major traffic patterns should cross through the triangle.

 Most open houses are on Sundays, but what you really want is a sunny day.
-Visit the house when sun is shining and take note of how the light hits each room.
+Visit the house when the sun is shining and take note of how the light hits each room.
 You may even want to schedule a second visit at a different time of day.
-Do the windows provide enough natural light?
+Do the windows, doors and patio doors provide enough natural light?
 Are there enough light fixtures in darker rooms?
 Are the electrical outlets conveniently located to add more lighting?

-Think about which ways the windows face and the amount of heat and light that will be in each room throughout the day.
+Start thinking about your lighting plan.
+Look at which way the windows face and the amount of heat and light that will be in each room throughout the day.
 South-facing windows get the most sun.
 So if you love sunlight, you may want your family room, home office or master bedroom on the south side of the home.
 If the house feels too dark, look for opportunities to add or replace windows to increase natural light, or other ways to improve the lighting.

 Location, storage, triangles and lighting aren’t as exciting as outdoor living spaces or modern upgrades.
 But they matter a lot more to your daily life.
 You have to pay attention to these overlooked details because the little things add up.
 Knowing them upfront can save you from surprises down the line or worse — buyer’s remorse.